ybgskr12/Reforestation/README.md

-## I just broke my guitar.
-It's okay, I won't fret
+## What did the beaver say to the tree?
+It's been nice gnawing you.